This article was updated on May 22, 2026, to reflect the latest information.

 - Enhanced issues with existing silos

-The temptation might be to immediately schedule daily check-ins or establish rules of engagement to manage your remote teams.
-Some managers might even go beyond this to a live cooking class, a happy hour, or maybe even a movie night.
-But before you go and schedule activities just to fill the void, ask yourself these questions: Are these the right activities for my team?
-Will they enhance connectivity and improve coworkers’ relationships?
+The temptation might be to immediately schedule daily check-ins or establish rules of engagement.
+Some managers might even go further with a live cooking class, a happy hour, or a movie night.
+But before you schedule activities just to fill the void, ask yourself: Are these the right activities for my team?
+Will they enhance connectivity and improve coworkers' relationships?
 Will this help me understand my team better?

 1. Remote buddy system